France on edge as presidential vote looms

 Describing the Champs Elysees shooting as an attack on democracy, he urged voters: "Do not give in to fear."

-Veteran left-winger Melenchon, 65, was the only one of the four to stick to his schedule.
+Communist-backed firebrand Jean-Luc Melenchon, 65, was the only one of the four to stick to his schedule.
+He called for a "Europe of rebels", during a rally in Paris with Pablo Iglesias, the head of Spain's far-left Podemos party.

+"Several Europes are possible, it doesn't have to be just their Europe," said Melenchon, a eurosceptic who has pledged to renegotiate treaties with the bloc.

-Though the race has four main contenders, a total of 11 are in the race, most of whom are polling in the single digits.
+Though the race has four main contenders, a total of 11 are in the running, most of whom are polling in single digits.
+Police continued Saturday their probe as a clearer picture has emerged of Cheurfi's violent past.

-Cheurfi drew up alongside a police van and shot an officer sitting at the wheel, sending shoppers and strollers on the ritzy Champs Elysees scattering for safety.

-He was killed while trying to flee on foot.
-A German tourist was slightly wounded in the crossfire.

 A serial offender, he spent nearly 14 years in prison for a range of crimes including attacks on the police.
 He had shown "no signs of radicalisation" while in custody, said France's anti-terrorism prosecutor Francois Molins.